apaeffgen/PanConvert/docs/User_Guide/Customizing_Panconvert.md

 * **Pandoc Path:** Configure the path to your pandoc executable.
 * **Open/Save Path:** Set the default directory for file open/save dialogs.

+## Default Values

+Dependant of the choosen gui
+- Which standard parameters are checked
+- Which manual converters are filled out
+- Which name.extension for tmp buffer.
+When empty the function does notwork

 ## Size Settings

 Here you can configure Panconvert to remember the size and position of windows and dialogs.